-Wrongful termination is illegal in Virginia and the District of Columbia, but the laws only allow cases to be brought in limited circumstances.
-In all states, a private-sector employee is generally considered to be employed on an “at will” basis and can be discharged by an employer for any reason or for no reason at all, unless the employee’s contract explicitly provides otherwise or the termination itself is a violation of law.
+Wrongful termination is illegal in Virginia and the District of Columbia, but it is narrowly defined so as to apply in only limited circumstances.
+A private-sector employee is generally considered to be employed on an “at will” basis and can be discharged by an employer for any reason or for no reason at all, unless the employee’s contract explicitly provides otherwise or the termination itself is a violation of law.

 The third exception covers situations in which the employer violated public policy expressed in a state law.
 To meet the third standard, an employee must demonstrate that he or she is a member of the class of persons entitled to protection under the applicable statute; that is, the law was designed to protect people like the individual asserting his or her rights under the law.

 This exception covers an employee who was fired for any of the following: 1) refusing to engage in illegal conduct, 2) exercising a statutory right, or 3) reporting an employer’s illegal conduct.
 To establish a claim of wrongful discharge, an employee must show that the employer’s action violated a policy officially established in a statute or regulation.
 Courts in D.C. use a case-by-case analysis of the employee’s claim of a public policy exception.